DrBlast/SultanBot/README.md

 ## Donate
-If this project helped you, you can give me a cup of coffee
+If this project helped you, you sponsor this project